If you’ve ever lit a campfire, you’d know

 When your job is about caring for others, you can often put your needs aside.
 But the best thing we can do for young people is to set an example.

-Young people might come to us for help with their problems or worries, but what they’re looking for is people who make life work.
+Kids might come to us for help with their problems or worries, but what they’re looking for is people who make life work.
 Who feel content and happy most days.
-People who can help them find that too.

 If you work on getting your life together, you’re going to find the kids around you do too.
 Self-care is one of those things that it’s not that hard to do something about.
 You can get started today!
-But rather than go into that here, have a look at the article I wrote about developing a self-care plan.
+But rather than go into that here, have a look at my article on self-care strategies.

 Comparing your patch to others